sara-sabr/ITStrategy/TeamMandate/Mandate.md

 ## Deliverables

-Demonstrating value of cutting edge approaches/methods **through action** with the aim of improving GC standards
+Demonstrations **through action** of cutting edge approaches and methods.
+For example:
-- GCCode official standard
+- Value added of GCCode as an official version control standard for the GC

-Strategies
+IT Strategies.
+For example:
 - Creation and implementation of Innovation Hubs
 - Increase rate of Solution Delivery
-- Vendor Lock-in Mitigation
+- Vendor Lock-in mitigation
-- How to Scale Innovation
+- Scale innovation
-- Use Cases of AI within ESDC
+- Implement business use cases of AI within ESDC

- RoadMaps
+ IT RoadMaps.
+For example:
-- Map actions onto Taking 11 Tips for Pitching Innovation in Government
+- Maximizing innovation efforts by taking [the 11 Tips for Pitching Innovation in Government](https://medium.com/gc-entrepreneur/11-tips-for-pitching-innovation-in-government-9fceac5a3c9)
-- ESDC DevOps Implementation
+- DevOps Implementation
-- 3 year plan
+- 3 year IITB service modernization plan
-- 5 year plan
+- 5 year IITB service modernization plan
+- Implement bi-modal governance
+- Implement product management

+Reports.
+For example:
 - Viability Analysis of Trending Tech

+Guidance, advices, and awareness via:
+- whitepapers
+- presentations
+- case studies
+- blog posts
+- tweets